syncfusion-content/flutter-docs/Flutter/pdf-viewer/add-remove-modify-annotations.md

 ### Remove all the annotations

-You can remove all the annotations from a document programmatically by calling `removeAllAnnotations` method.
+You can programmatically remove all the annotations from a document by calling the `removeAllAnnotations` method.
 The optional `pageNumber` parameter can be used to clear the form field data on a specific page.
 By default, the pageNumber parameter is 0.
 Refer to the following code example.

 {% tabs %}
 {% highlight dart hl_lines="3 8" %}